JavascriptPrograms/image_upload/README.md

 # image_upload
-CURD operation use express with EJS or Multer for image upload
+CURD operation use express with EJS template engine and MySql database for image upload